produces a raster proximity map

 Indicate whether distances generated should be in pixel or georeferenced coordinates (default PIXEL).

 The maximum distance to be generated.
-All pixels beyond this distance will be assigned either the nodata value, or 65535.
+The nodata value will be used for pixels beyond this distance.
+If a nodata value is not provided, the output band will be queried for its nodata value.
+If the output band does not have a nodata value, then the value 65535 will be used.
 Distance is interpreted in pixels unless -distunits GEO is specified.

 Specify a nodata value to use for the destination proximity raster.